sam9s/windsurf-racen/tests/queries/grest_holy_grail_comprehensive_51.md

 **Status:** ok

-**Latency (cold/hot):** 3978.9 ms / 3633.9 ms
+**Latency (cold/hot):** 7633.9 ms / 3529.9 ms

 **Answer:**

 ```
-Grest has received positive feedback on Trustpilot, where it holds a rating of 4 out of 5 stars, with many customers praising the quality of refurbished devices and the service provided.
-Similarly, reviews on Mouthshut highlight customer satisfaction with the products and overall experience.
+Grest has a strong reputation with a 4-star rating on Trustpilot, where many customers praise the quality of refurbished devices and the professional service.
+On Mouthshut, reviews also reflect positive experiences, highlighting good service and product quality.

 For more details, you can check the reviews on Trustpilot or Mouthshut.
 ```